-I have worked in the areas of Intellectual Disability, Addiction Counselling, Lecturing/Training, and CBT Private Practice for over 30 years, specialising in an Integrative, Person-Centred approach to Cognitive Behavioural Therapy, informed by Evolutionary Psychology (see Irish Centre for Evolutionary Psychology & Therapy).
+I have worked in the areas of Intellectual Disability, Addiction Counselling, Lecturing/Training, and Private Practice for over 30 years, specialising in an Person-Centred, Psychoeducational, Existential approach to Cognitive Behavioural Therapy, informed by Evolutionary Psychology (see Irish Centre for Evolutionary Psychology & Therapy).

 I’ve particularly worked a lot with behavioural addictions and with anxiety problems.
 I'm currently focusing a lot of my attention on understanding how Autism-Informed Therapy could address the specific therapeutic needs of autistic adults (see autisminformedtherapy.com).